Red Meat Allergies Caused by Lone Star Tick Bites and Alpha-Gal

 When a person eats red meat after being sensitized to alpha-gal, their immune system responds as though it has been exposed to the tick chemical again.
 It creates an even stronger attack against the alpha-gal molecules found in the meat.
 The overreaction of the immune system produces an allergic response.

-In 2019, researchers from the University of North Carolina found evidence suggesting that although the above scenario may happen, it may not be essential that a tick has recently fed on a mammal's blood in order to cause an allergic reaction.
+In 2019, researchers from the University of North Carolina found evidence suggesting that although the above scenario may happen, it may not be essential that a tick has recently fed on a mammal's blood in order to cause an allergic reaction to alpha-gal.
 The research was done in cells placed in lab equipment, not in animals, but it suggests that we may not completely understand the link between lone star tick bites and red meat allergies yet.

 The proposal that lone star ticks could cause red meat allergies was first suggested in 2007.
 In North America the link is now generally accepted and is becoming well known.